United Way of Northeastern Minnesota is serious about how we invest one of our key resources: your dollars.

 The fund distribution review process goes beyond a review of numbers, results and data; it provides an avenue for change, where resounding messages of gaps and needs in the community can be heard.
-These reviews have often planted the seeds for new United Way programs.
+This process has often planted the seeds for new UWNEMN programs.
 As the community's needs become apparent, we are able to generate awareness and convene stakeholders and resources to address the issues.

 The concept is simple: take the people who are doing the work day after day, and let them tell their story.
 These people represent the nonprofit agencies that work hard every day in our community, from providing basic needs and emergency services, supporting individuals and families, educating our children and youth, or promoting health, wellness and safety.
 Our goal is to determine their impact on the community, what needs they see, who they serve, and how they spend the money we provide.

 Agencies seeking funding submit applications each spring.
 After the applications are received, they are carefully evaluated by panels of UWNEMN volunteers.
 Each year, approximately 70 UWNEMN volunteers undergo training, review the applications, interview the non-profit agencies, and finally, debate the best distribution of UWNEMN funds.
 These volunteers will then make a recommendation to the UWNEMN Board of Directors on how UWNEMN funds should be distributed.

 UWNEMN is always in need of volunteers willing to participate in the fund distribution process to interview local agencies and help our Board of Directors decide how best to allocate funds to them.